 Calypso music is a true Caribbean art form which is used and recognised throughout modern melodies; find out what history lies behind the rhythmic tunes

 The dulcet, exotic sounds of calypso originated in the Caribbean island of Trinidad and Tobago in the 19th century.
 It derived from the West African Kaiso music tradition and the arrival of French planters and their slaves from the French Antilles in the 18th century.
 Often led by a “griot” (a West African storyteller/bard/musician), the slaves would sing songs mocking their masters in French creole.

-The music itself is characterised by highly rhythmic, harmonic vocals and breezy melodies, which are usually played on traditional folk instruments such as the guitar and banjo as well as various percussion instruments like steelpans.
+The music itself is characterised by highly rhythmic, harmonic vocals and breezy melodies, which are usually played on traditional folk string instruments such as the guitar and banjo as well as various percussion instruments like steelpans.